Ashishrupani/Ashishrupani/README.md

 </p>
 <h1 align="center">Hi I'm Ashish Rupani👋</h1>

-<p>Student at the University of Texas at Arlington pursuing a Bachelor’s degree in Software Engineering 🎓</p>
+<p align="center">Student at the University of Texas at Arlington pursuing a Bachelor’s degree in Software Engineering 🎓</p>

 <!--
 **Ashishrupani/Ashishrupani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.